 Do Veterinarians Need Better Chronic Pain Control Medications For My Dog Than They Have Now?

 We veterinarians have the same tools today that your physician has to treat arthritic and other chronic pain in you:

-Veterinarians can give your dog NSAIDs like carpofen (Rimadyl®), firocoxib (Previcox®), grapiprant (Galliprant®) or meloxicam (Metacam®) to decrease its joint inflammation pain.
+Veterinarians can give your dog NSAIDs like carprofen (Rimadyl®), firocoxib (Previcox®), grapiprant (Galliprant®) or meloxicam (Metacam®) to decrease its joint inflammation pain.
 Most dogs handle those drugs reasonably well.
-But side effect can occur that include gastrointestinal irritation, vomiting, a drop in appetite and diarrhea.
+But side effects can occur that include gastrointestinal irritation, vomiting, a drop in appetite and diarrhea.
 Other than meloxicam (Metacam®) physicians prescribe different but similar NSAIDs to their patients.

 Some veterinarians dispense narcotics like tramadol for pain, or even fentanyl (Duragesic®) patches when nothing milder is effective anymore.
 Others hope that gabapentin (Neurontin®) will provide sufficient pain relief for your dog.
 Fentanyl is probably helpful, but the effectiveness of the last two have never been validated.